HotPocketHPE/mhguide/README.md

 For harder quests, crafting items from your Pouch can be a good idea.
 Bringing 10 Honey can give you 10 more Mega Potions to work with, and extra shots for powerful ammo types are invaluable to a Gunner.
 Bring the Books of Combos along to raise your craft chances.

-Dash Juice is a powerful consumable that completely negates stamina usage for a time.
-Use it if necessary, but try not to abuse it, as the ingredients are expensive, and stamina management is an important skill to learn.
+Dash Juice is a powerful consumable that completely negates stamina usage for a time. **Use it if necessary, but try not to abuse it**, as the ingredients are expensive, and stamina management is an important skill to learn.

 Throwing a Flash Bomb in front of a monster will blind it, causing it to sit there and attack the empty air.
 This is a good opening, but **don't come to rely on it too heavily, or it will hinder your growth as a hunter!** Beware, as some monsters, such as Rajang, become erratic and unpredictable while flashed.
 In later games, flashing the same monster multiple times will reduce the flash's duration.

-Flying monsters can be brought back to earth with a Flash Bomb thrown in front of them. **Many flying monsters in later games, such as Rathalos, are very annoying to fight without Flash Bombs!**
+Flying monsters can be brought back to earth with a Flash Bomb thrown in front of them. **Many flying monsters in later games, such as Rathalos, can be annoying to fight without Flash Bombs!**

 Sonic Bombs stun some monsters in certain situations, but usually don't work if the monster is enraged.
 The most notable uses are **forcing Diablos or Cephadrome out of the ground, and forcing Plesioth out of the water.** There are many more uses for Sonic Bombs, so if the item box gives you some for a monster, experiment! (or use the Internet)